ortufte/vote_the_issues/notes.md

 1. flow
-2. classes (Candidate, Issue, Scraper)
+2. classes (Candidate, Issue, Scraper, CLI)
     a. class relationships

-User Experience
+program flow

-Welcome message, choose whether to select a candidate or an issue Gets User Input
+Welcome message, user chooses whether to select a candidate or an issue Gets User Input

-    IF USER WANTS TO SELECT A SPECIFIC CANDIDATE scrape list of candidates (that are currently in the race) puts out list of candidates
+    IF USER WANTS TO SELECT A SPECIFIC CANDIDATE scrape list of candidates (that are currently in the race)) puts out list of candidates
     asks user to select a candidate number receives input and puts out a list of issues to select from